FTMahringer/FT-XAMPP-modern/README.md

 ---

-## 📝 Lizenz
+## 📝 License

-Dieses Projekt ist unter der **MIT-Lizenz** veröffentlicht – frei zur Nutzung & Anpassung.
+This project is released under the **MIT License** – free to use and adapt.

 ---

 ## ❤️ Credits

-FT-XAMPP ist ein Hobby-Projekt von [Fynn](https://github.com/FTMahringer),
+FT-XAMPP is a hobby project by [Fynn](https://github.com/FTMahringer),
-inspiriert von XAMPP, aber modernisiert für Docker & Fullstack Development.
+inspired by XAMPP, but modernized for Docker & fullstack development.